 One of the most common conditions our endocrinologists treat is diabetes.
 Learn more about our collaborative diabetes care.

-The Dartmouth-Hitchcock Endocrinology Department provides detailed descriptions of conditions treated by endocrinologists here at Cheshire Medical Center.
+The Dartmouth Hitchcock Medical Center and Clinics Endocrinology Department provides detailed descriptions of conditions treated by endocrinologists here at Cheshire Medical Center.
 These are some of the more common problems we treat:

 - Bone diseases like osteomalacia, osteopenia, and osteoporosis-related to hormone production

 - Diabetes (when your body does not produce or use the hormone inulin well to control your blood sugar)

 - High blood pressure, or hypertension, related to hormone production